Welcome to the Blue Owl!

 Blue Owl Garden Emporium herb farm offers locally and sustainably grown culinary herbs, edible flowers, herbal seasoning blends and teas, and a variety of other herbal concoctions.
 With about 200 dried herbs available during the winter and as many as 175 fresh ones during the summer, it's likely we can fill your every culinary herb need.
 All grown in Licking Co.
 Ohio without synthetic pesticides or artificial fertilizers.

 We also offer culinary mushrooms, grow-your-own mushroom logs, native fruits, and various other forest edibles in season from our forest farm, Blue Owl Hollow.
-Our mushroom selection is seasonal and includes: shiitake, nameko, mukitake, several oysters, wine-cap stropharia, lion's mane, reishi, and maitake.
+Our mushroom selection is seasonal and includes: shiitake, nameko, chestnut, mukitake, several oysters, wine-cap stropharia, lion's mane, reishi, turkey tail, and maitake.
 Not content with mere comestibles, we have a growing line of forest-derived crafts, such as rustic "rosewood" buttons (cleverly created from that invasive shrub every forest landowner loves to hate, multiflora rose!), fatwood firestarters, and Swedish log candles.

 Our fascination with unusual-but-useful plants ensures that we always have something of interest on hand.
 Blue Owl products are available at several Central Ohio farmers markets and small businesses.
 Yes, inflation seems to be the new normal, but you can keep more of those dollars within our community by visiting your favorite Central Ohio farmers markets and patronizing other locally-owned businesses!